eBay/llm-rate-keeper/README.md

-# Token Limiter Usage Guide
+# LLMRateKeeper Usage Guide

-This guide provides instructions on how to use the token limiter in your Java applications.
-Follow the steps below to integrate the token rate limiter using Maven, configure your models and clients, and utilize the provided methods in your code.
+This guide provides instructions on how to use the LLMRateKeeper in your Java applications.
+Follow the steps below to integrate the LLMRateKeeper using Maven, configure your models and clients, and utilize the provided methods in your code.

 ## Step 1: Add Maven Dependency